dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/WS2-bilayer/README.md

 Description of the example
 ==========================
 This example demonstrates a ground-state calculation and ionic relaxation on a bilayer of WS2 employing non periodic boundary conditions in all 3 directions.
 ONCV pseudopotential from PseudoDojo database, PBE exchange correlation and Fermi-Dirac smearing temperature of 500 K are used.
-Non-periodic boundary conditions along x, Y, Z directions are employed with a vaccum layer in all directions.
+Non-periodic boundary conditions along X, Y, Z directions are employed with a vaccum layer in all directions.

 Studies performed